awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Click **Next**.

-1. In **Configure stack options**, leave the default settings.
+1. In **Configure stack options**, you don't need to make any changes.

 1. Click **Next**.

 1. Review the information for the stack.
 At the bottom under **Capabilities**, select **I acknowledge that AWS CloudFormation might create IAM resources**.
 When you're satisfied with the settings, click **Create stack**.

-Your stack might take several minutes to create—but you probably don't want to just sit around waiting.
-After you complete the Create Stack wizard, AWS CloudFormation begins creating the resources that are specified in the template.
-Your new stack appears in the list at the top portion of the CloudFormation console.
-Its status should be **CREATE\_IN\_PROGRESS**.
-You can see detailed status for a stack by viewing its events.

 #### Monitor the progress of stack creation

 1. On the AWS CloudFormation console, select the stack in the list.

 1. In the stack details pane, click the **Events** tab.
-The console automatically refreshes the event list with the most recent events every 60 seconds.
+You can click the refresh button to update the events in the stack creation.

 The **Events** tab displays each major step in the creation of the stack sorted by the time of each event, with latest events on top.

 The **CREATE\_IN\_PROGRESS** event is logged when AWS CloudFormation reports that it has begun to create the resource.
 The **CREATE_COMPLETE** event is logged when the resource is successfully created.

 When AWS CloudFormation has successfully created the stack, you will see the following event at the top of the Events tab:

-2018-04-24 19:17 UTC-7 **CREATE_COMPLETE** AWS::CloudFormation::Stack
+	17 Nov 2018 06:17:21	runningAmazonEC2WorkloadsAtScale	CREATE_COMPLETE

 #### Use your stack resources

 In this workshop, you'll need to reference the resources created by the CloudFormation stack.